 - Facial Markings: Tonga and Loa cover their face with paint as did Gallows.
 Devitt, Anderson, and the Bucks on occasion as well.
 When Devitt became Finn Bálor in the WWE, he would continue painting his face and body when wrestling as "the Demon King."
-Gallows has yet to don paint of any kind since returning to WWE with Anderson, all the way up until they rebranded as The OC.
+Gallows stopped donning paint of any kind for years since returning to WWE with Anderson, all the way up until they rebranded as The OC.

 - Fake Defector: Frankie Kazarian, who joined Bullet Club by turning his back on old partner Christopher Daniels to help Adam Cole retain the ROH World title.
 His membership lasted a month before revealing it to be a ruse, helping Daniels defeat Cole for the belt.

 - Five Moves of Doom: AJ applies an inverted face lock and suplexes the victim onto one Buck, who catches him in position for a tombstone.
 AJ then throws the other Buck up over his shoulder to spike the tombstone.
 Then the holding Buck gives the victim to AJ who sets him up for the Styles Clash, but AJ doesn't drop him until after both Bucks superkick the poor guy.

 - Foreign Wrestling Heel: While the main branch in NJPW is this trope by and large, excepting Yujiro Takahashi, the Latin American branch operating mainly out of CMLL is largely made of Latin Americans, excepting Tama Tonga.
 However, over the years it hasn't been this trope since more Japanese wrestlers have joined the stable.

 - From Nobody to Nightmare: Kenny Omega went from a faithful young upstart who loved New Japan to a psychotic hitman threatening to kill his rivals to the boss of the biggest heel faction in the company.

 - Four Is Death:

 - Fun Personified: Kenny was this before joining the club, and only became an evil version upon turning heel and joining them, before reverting back to playing this straight over time with The Elite.

 - Fun with Acronyms